4 Ingredient Protein Waffle Recipe

 - 1 tablespoon of flour was what I ended up with.
 I felt like it was a good balance of all the options.

 - 1 tablespoon of self-rising flour had the best texture.
-But, I was going for lower sodium, and did you know that 1/4 cup self-rising flour has 360 grams of sodium.
+But, I was going for lower sodium, and did you know that 1/4 cup self-rising flour has 360 mg of sodium.
 So, I decided to sacrifice some of the texture for less sodium.

 - 2 tablespoons of flour it felt like no change.
 So, might as well save 36 calories and use 1 tablespoon of flour.